Kapa o Pango: Teams who have faced Kapa o Pango

 Numbers in brackets indicate how many times each team has faced "Kapa o Pango" as well as wins and draws for the opposition team.

+On August 12, 2026 (NZT), The All Blacks faced a solo Kapa O Pango reply by Ma'a Nonu of The Sharks.
+He was a former All Black, in response to their performance of the Ka Mate haka.

 Controversy

 "Kapa o Pango" concludes with a gesture which, according to Lardelli, represents "drawing vital energy into the heart and lungs".
 The gesture has been interpreted as a "throat slitting" gesture that has led to accusations that "Kapa o Pango" encourages violence and sends the wrong message to All Blacks fans.